PHolmes1011/Portfolio-Peter-Holmes/index.md

 ![Another picture of myself](/Images/Edited/PXL_20220418_135309084.jpg)

 ### What I’m Doing
 This leads on to what I'm doing now.
 I'm looking for jobs in the games industry and in software engineering as a whole.
-In the meantime, I'm keeping my skills sharp developing a game in Unreal Engine 5 and working on my 3D Vulkan renderer which I one day plan to use for a simple game.
+In the meantime, I'm keeping my skills sharp developing projects in Unreal Engine 5.
+I have also been developing an upgrade to this GitHub site using the skills I have learned at 20i and my own study.
+Finally, I have been working on a bit of a passion project of mine, making maps in the Source level editor Hammer.

 ## Stuff I've Done